WWE News: Superstar Files Interesting Trademark Which Could Hint At His Exit

 Luke Harper is one of those superstars who had a huge part in a stable with Bray Wyatt, some runs with different titles, and even saw himself in the main event scene.
 After suffering an injury, Harper ended up disappearing from TV entirely and finally asking to be let go by WWE.

-The trademark filing states that Harper licensed the name for the sale of T-shirts with it on them.
+The trademark filing states that Harper licensed the name for the sale of T-shirts featuring it.
 The filing specifically reads “entertainment services, namely, wrestling exhibits and performances by a professional wrestler and entertainer.”

-It could be that Harper is finally nearing the end of his WWE contract which has actually been extended on a number of occasions.
-The promotion has clauses in most contracts which allows them to be extended if a superstar misses an amount of time in the ring due to injury or illness.
+It could be that Harper is finally nearing the end of his WWE contract, which has actually been extended on a number of occasions.
+The promotion has clauses in most contracts that allow them to be extended if a superstar misses time in the ring due to injury or illness.